From installation to task scheduler - step by step instruction

 Application will inform that restart is required.

-At next application run you will see that application is licensed to your registration name.
+On the next application run, you will see that the application is licensed to your registration name.

 Create a test Rule